Home

 Overview of Key Components

-• Revenue Optimization: Rate management tools and Revenue Management Systems (RMS) analyze booking patterns and market data to help set competitive pricing.
+• Revenue Optimisation: Rate management tools and Revenue Management Systems (RMS) read booking data and competitor signals to nudge pricing.

 The Interconnected Ecosystem of a Modern Hotel's Technology Stack